pengvyn/kavpix-code/src/essays/number-tree/essay.md

     ? [current]

-    : if the current value is in the list of similars,
+    : if the current value is in the list of similarities,

-        ? if the similars also includes the value just before this current value,
+        ? if the similarities also includes the value just before this current value,

             ? create a new list with the all of the previous value's elements except the very last one, join the last one and the current value, and put it into the list.